 Finally, if people don’t understand the threat they will not even see the attack coming, much less be able to respond and protect themselves.
 Cyber security awareness training is the only way to prepare everyone for the new reality we live and work in.

 Cyber security is not an IT problem either, according to Prosyn.
 It is a risk management problem.
-This is easier to understand in you work in a regulated industry.
-There, the concept, language, even governance of risk management is part of the daily lexicon.
+This is easier to understand in your work and in a regulated industry.
+Therefore, the concept, language, even governance of risk management is part of the daily lexicon.
 This is why it’s so important that you understand how to respond to risk as well as being aware of what the risks may be before they occur.

 Not so with small and mid-market business less familiar with the risk management function.
 It doesn’t help that the very nature of the threat and the way the “payload” of the attack is delivered is via information technologies.
 It almost makes sense to have IT deal with cyber security.
 But the victims are not the computers.
 The victims are the businesses and their people.